donorbox/donorbox-api/README.md

 ## Getting Started

 You’ll need an API KEY to connect to Donorbox.
 To create a key, you’ll need to sign up at https://donorbox.org.
-After you register with Donorbox, click **Account** in the top navigation, click API & Zapier Integration on the left, and select **Enable API & Zapier Integration**.
+After you register with Donorbox, click **Account** in the top navigation, click **API & Zapier Integration** on the left, and select **Enable API & Zapier Integration**.
 After you confirm and add your billing information, select **Set new API Key**.

-Please be aware the **API & Zapier integration** costs $17/month.
+Please be aware that the **API & Zapier integration** costs $17/month.

 If you are looking to integrate with **[Zapier](https://zapier.com)**, please follow the guide at https://github.com/donorbox/donorbox-api/wiki/Getting-started-with-Zapier.